Wesleyan-Media-Project/fb_agg_reports_import/README.md

 USE your_database;
 ```

-- Run the .sql File: To execute the .sql file, use the source command followed by the full path to the .sql file.
+- Run the .sql file `fb_agg_report_mysql_tables.sql`: To execute the .sql file, use the source command followed by the full path to the .sql file.
 Replace `/path/to/your_file.sql` with the actual path to your .sql file.

 ```sql
 source /path/to/your_file.sql